aerospike/aerospike-server.docker/docs/build.md

 ## Run `build.sh` for Publishing

-To build the multi-platform images for publishing.
+To build the multi-platform images and publish images to dockerhub.

 ```shell
 ./build.sh -p